 Shifting control to the workforce

 Bit by bit, Semler realized that the problem came from control.
 So much of modern work is about control, but control is killing us.
 The Harvard Business Review tells you that you need better systems.
-Consutants say you need Kanban.
+Consultants say you need Kanban.
 TPS.
 Kaizen.
 Quality Circles.
 Six Sigma.
 LEAN Six Sigma.

 These systems exist to control what workers do.
 But what happens when the system fails?
 When it doesn’t go far enough?
 The system has to get bigger.
 You get a new system, or another system.
 And all the while, the intellectual muscles that workers use to make intelligent, adult, human decisions wither!
 Isn’t it better to exercise those muscles?
 Let your workers’ good collective judgment be your guide.